MarkZhebelev/AnimationBlock/README.md

 For Webpack configuration details, consult the [Webpack documentation](https://webpack.js.org/).

+To learn more about JSON server, see the [JSON Server documentation](https://github.com/typicode/json-server).

 ## Project Structure

 - **Entry Point**: The main entry point for the application is `./src/index.tsx`, and the output is bundled into the `dist` directory as `bundle.js`.
 - **TypeScript**: TypeScript is used to ensure type safety throughout the project.
 - **CSS and Image Support**: CSS and image files are processed and bundled using `style-loader` and `css-loader`, along with Webpack's asset handling for images.
 - **Plugins**:
    - `HtmlWebpackPlugin`: Automatically generates the `index.html` file and injects the output bundle.
    - `CleanWebpackPlugin`: Cleans up the `dist` folder before each new build.
+- **JSON Server**: A JSON server is set up to serve mock API data.
+It watches changes in the `./server/db.json` file and runs on [http://localhost:3002](http://localhost:3002).

 ## How to Get Started